 In addition to his poems, novels and politically-charged essays, Baraka is a noted writer of music criticism.
 His classic history Blues People: Negro Music in White America (1963) traces black music from slavery to contemporary jazz.
 Finding indigenous black art forms was important to Baraka in the ‘60s, as he was searching for a more authentic voice for his own poetry.
 Baraka became known as an articulate jazz critic and a perceptive observer of social change.
 As Clyde Taylor stated in Amiri Baraka: The Kaleidoscopic Torch, “The connection he nailed down between the many faces of black music, the sociological sets that nurtured them, and their symbolic evolutions through socio-economic changes, in Blues People, is his most durable conception, as well as probably the one most indispensable thing said about black music.”
 Baraka also published the important studies Black Music (1968) and The Music: Reflections on Jazz and Blues (1987).
 Lloyd W. Brown commented in Amiri Baraka that Baraka’s essays on music are flawless: “As historian, musicological analyst, or as a journalist covering a particular performance Baraka always commands attention because of his obvious knowledge of the subject and because of a style that is engaging and persuasive even when the sentiments are questionable and controversial.”

 After Black Muslim leader Malcolm X was killed in 1965, Baraka moved to Harlem and founded the Black Arts Repertory Theatre/School.
 The Black Arts Movement helped develop a new aesthetic for black art and Baraka was its primary theorist.
 Black American artists should follow “black,” not “white” standards of beauty and value, he maintained, and should stop looking to white culture for validation.
 The black artist’s role, he wrote in Home: Social Essays (1966), is to “aid in the destruction of America as he knows it.”
 Foremost in this endeavor was the imperative to portray society and its ills faithfully so that the portrayal would move people to take necessary corrective action.
-Baraka published the collection Black Magic in 1967.
-The poems chronicle his divorce from white culture and values while displaying his mastery of poetic technique.
+He married his second wife, Amina, in 1967.
+In that same year, Baraka published the poetry collection Black Magic, which chronicles his separation from white culture and values while displaying his mastery of poetic technique.
 There was no doubt that Baraka’s political concerns superseded his just claims to literary excellence, and critics struggled to respond to the political content of the works.
 Some felt the best art must be apolitical and dismissed Baraka’s newer work as “a loss to literature.”
 Kenneth Rexroth wrote in With Eye and Ear that Baraka “has succumbed to the temptation to become a professional Race Man of the most irresponsible sort. . . .
 His loss to literature is more serious than any literary casualty of the Second War.”
-In 1966 Bakara moved back to Newark, New Jersey, and a year later changed his name to the Bantuized Muslim appellation Imamu (“spiritual leader,” later dropped) Ameer (later Amiri, “blessed”) Baraka (“prince”).
+In 1966 Bakara moved back to Newark, New Jersey, and a year later changed his name to the Bantuized Muslim appellation Imamu (“spiritual leader,” later dropped) Ameer (later Amiri, “prince”) Baraka (“blessing”).